jswalens/chocolalib/README.md

 ```
 The first line will make sure that Chocola and its dependencies are loaded.
 The second line injects a call to include Chocola in your code, which will patch Clojure and modify its internals to use Chocola's semantics.

-## To do

-This library version of Chocola is still a work in progress.
-Some things we still plan to do:

-* [ ] Check whether getting started always works as expected.
-* [ ] Add documentation on how to use Chocola and its semantics.
-* [ ] Finish a large number of loose ends in the implementation.
+Some code examples of Chocola can be found at http://soft.vub.ac.be/~jswalens/chocola.

 ## Publications

 We published about Chocola at the following academic conferences:

+* [Chocola: Integrating Futures, Actors, and Transactions][agere] (AGERE at SPLASH, November 2018)
 * [Transactional Tasks: Parallelism in Software Transactions][ecoop] (ECOOP, July 2016)
 * [Transactional Actors: Communication in Transactions][seps] (SEPS at SPLASH, October 2017)

-* [Chocola: Integrating Futures, Actors, and Transactions][agere] (AGERE at SPLASH, November 2018)
+You can find a lot more information in [my PhD thesis](http://soft.vub.ac.be/~jswalens/phd2018.pdf).

+## To do

+* Documentation:
+    * [ ] Check whether getting started always works as expected
+    * [ ] Add documentation on how to use Chocola and explain its semantics
+* Implementation:
+    * [ ] Garbage collection of unreachable actors (currently, unreachable actors will stay idle forever)
+    * [ ] Interaction with exceptions/errors (seems to mostly work correctly, but exhaustive testing is needed)
+    * [ ] `commute` (doesn't work as expected in transactional futures)
+    * [ ] Performance improvements (see TODOs throughout code)

 ## License